Overclocking

 - Increasing the Min Frequency slider made no significant difference in performance.
 This might increase power consumption though for very little actual FPS improvement.

-Testing notes & interpretation- Overclocking results listed in this section are achieved with the default fan and voltage settings as defined in the VGA BIOS, power limit has been set to maximum.
-We choose this approach as it is the most realistic scenario for most users, while still maximizing the potential performance of the card.
+Testing notes & interpretation- Unless specifically noted in the text above, overclocking results listed in this section are achieved with the default settings for fan, power, voltage, etc. We choose this approach as it is the most realistic scenario for most users, while still maximizing the potential performance of the card.

 - Each GPU, including each GPU of the same make and model, will overclock slightly differently based on random production variances.